Kicksecure/security-misc/README.md

 - Disable 32-bit vDSO mappings as they are a legacy compatibility feature.

-- Use kCFI as the default CFI implementation as it is more resilient to attacks that able to write arbitrary executables into memory omitting the necessary hash validation.
+- Use kCFI as the default CFI implementation as it is more resilient to attacks that are able to write arbitrary executables into memory omitting the necessary hash validation.

 - Optional - Disable support for all x86 processes and syscalls (when using Linux kernel >= 6.7) to reduce attack surface.